sports-fan/SonyPlaystationCalendar/README.md

 # Sony Playstation Calendar

 ## Libraries

-react, react-router-dom, axios, date-fns, jest
+react, react-router-dom, axios, date-fns, jest, sass

 ## Features

 - The calendar renders events in the “Monthly” view (according to the desin).
 - The events fetch via an AJAX call is implemented from http://amock.io/.
 I used data from events.json file.
 - Used Flexbox and CSS Grid to render and style the calendar.